seamplex/feenox/doc/sds.md

 $
 ```

-This way, the error line can easily be parsed with standard UNIX tools like `grep` and `cut` or with a proper regular expression parser.
-Eventually, any error should be forwarded back to the initiating entity---which depending on the workflow can be a human or an automation script---in order for he/she/it to fix it.
+This way, the error line can easily be parsed with standard Unix tools like `grep` and `cut` or with a proper regular expression parser.
+Eventually, any error should be forwarded back to the initiating entity---which depending on the workflow can be a human or an automation script---in order for her/him/it to fix it.

-Following the _rule of repair_ (@sec:unix-repair), ill input files with missing material properties or inconsistent boundary conditions are detected before the actual assembly of the matrix begins:
+Following the _rule of repair_ (@sec:unix-repair), ill-defined input files with missing material properties or inconsistent boundary conditions are detected before the actual assembly of the matrix begins:

 ```terminal
 $ feenox thermal-1d-dirichlet-no-k.fee